dzhavat/dzhavat.github.io/_posts/thoughts/2022-10-25-remember-to-enjoy-it.md

 category: thoughts
 ---

 It’s always been important to me to enjoy whatever I’m doing.
-Whether it’s work, a side project, writing on this blog, recording videos, going for a run or learning new stuff, simply enjoying it is the single most important factor to keep me motivated.
+Whether it’s work, a side project, writing on this blog, recording videos, going for a run or learning new stuff, simply enjoying it is the single most important factor that keeps me motivated.

 I don’t recall exactly when but a few months ago an idea popped up in my head - I wanted to decorate the wall above my desk with the quote “Remember to enjoy it” as a little reminder that I must enjoy whatever I’m doing.
 And to make it extra special, I wanted to cut each letter out of wood.